berdaniera/data-shave/README.md

 - [ ] Better documentation
 - [ ] More examples - send me files with a pull request!
 - [ ] Python version

+# Contact
+Get in touch at aaron.berdanier at gmail.com